What is a Ransomware Attack?

 Keeping your anti-virus software up to date will ensure that threats such as ransomware can be detected on your system which can then be dealt with before causing an issue.
 Not keeping this software up to date could mean that ransomware goes undetected and could infect other computers, devices, and systems on your network.

 While a firewall alone will not stop a ransomware attack from occurring, it can be used to scan incoming potential threats from traffic which could be malicious if allowed access to your system.
 Keeping your firewall up to date is an essential part of preparing your business for a potential ransomware attack and avoiding a data breach.

-Email is a delivery mechanism for ransomware and phishing attacks and has become increasingly used as the years go on.
-Email phishing attacks often end up as ransomware as a result of gaining access to the system or users' computer.
-Email security allows you to increase detection rates of incoming emails to ensure that you only ever receive the emails you were supposed to.
-You can significantly reduce the risk of malicious emails entering your network with advanced security options and even utilise cloud email security to detect and block malicious attacks.
+Email is a delivery mechanism for ransomware and phishing attacks and has become increasingly used.
+Email phishing attacks often end up as ransomware as a result of gaining access to the system or users' computers.
+Email security allows you to increase detection rates of incoming emails to ensure that you only ever receive the emails you're supposed to.
+You can significantly reduce the risk of phishing emails entering your network with advanced security options and even utilise cloud email security to detect and block malicious attacks.

 Want to Learn More About How You Can Protect and Prepare Your Business for a Ransomware Attack?

 We have helped many companies put systems and processes in place to counter malicious attacks on business networks and systems.
 We have also successfully helped to minimise the risk of potential attacks and in doing so have ensured companies are better prepared should an attack occur.
 With ransomware attacks on businesses increasing, get in touch to speak to our managed IT support service advisors who can help you get started.

 Call on 01384 400 600, email firstname.lastname@example.org, or submit a contact form below.